 Developments in State Policy

-The American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) has created a voluntary consensus standard, ANSI/ASHRAE Standard 188-2018, Legionellosis: Risk Management for Building Water Systems.
-First published in 2015 and updated in 2018, ASHRAE 188 provides “minimum legionellosis risk management requirements for the design, construction, commissioning, operation, maintenance, repair, replacement, and expansion of new and existing buildings and their associated (potable and non-potable) water systems and components.”
+The American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) has created a voluntary consensus standard, ANSI/ASHRAE Standard 188, Legionellosis: Risk Management for Building Water Systems.
+First published in 2015 and updated in 2018 and 2021, ASHRAE 188 provides “minimum legionellosis risk management requirements for the design, construction, commissioning, operation, maintenance, repair, replacement, and expansion of new and existing buildings and their associated (potable and non-potable) water systems and components.”
 (Sec.
 2.1.)
 The standard is designed for use in most building types except single-family residential homes.

 ASHRAE 188 requires building managers to survey the building for water system components that can aerosolize Legionella-contaminated water and for legionellosis-related factors, including building size and occupant health risk.
 Buildings that include specified non-potable building water systems (cooling towers, spas, fountains, etc.) must develop a water management plan for those systems.
 If the building has any of the legionellosis risk factors enumerated in the standard, the plan must address potable water systems as well.
 ASHRAE 188 lays out the general framework for the management plan; building owners and managers determine the detailed measures within that framework that will be followed.
 Section 6.2 outlines the required components of the management plan: